vikchupak/DevOps/Linux/eval_&_exec.md

 # exec
 https://developnsolve.com/understanding-the-linux-exec-command-with-practical-examples

-Sure!
 The `exec` command is a built-in shell command that replaces the current shell process with a new process.
 When you run a command in a shell (like Bash), the shell normally creates a new process (a child process) to execute that command.
 However, when you use `exec`, the shell does not create a new process.
 Instead, it replaces the current shell process with the process of the command you want to execute.

 Here’s a more detailed explanation: